DaveWoodCom/XCGLogger/README.md

 The different methods set the log level of the message.
 XCGLogger will only print messages with a log level that is >= its current log level setting.

-##Advanced Usage
+##Advanced Usage (Recommended)

 XCGLogger aims to be simple to use and get you up and running quickly with as few as 2 lines of code above.
-But it's allows for much greater control and flexibility.
+But it allows for much greater control and flexibility.
 Here's an example of configuring the logger to output to the Apple System Log as well as a file.

 ```Swift
 // Create a logger object with no destinations